Endava/BEEQ/packages/bee-q/src/components/menu-item/readme.md

 ### `hidePartsFromMenuItems() => Promise<void>`

-called from menu component on collapse
+called from Menu component on collapse

 #### Returns